IS installments: calendar and calculation 2026

 When to pay IS installments in 2026, how to calculate them and how to avoid cash flow or timing errors?

-Expert note: This article was written by our chartered accountancy firm.
+Holding tax advice in France | IS, participation exemptionExpert note: This article was written by our chartered accountancy firm.
 Information is current as of 2026.
 For a personalised review of your situation, contact us.

 Update of April 5, 2026 - Corporate tax advance payments represent one of the first tax cash outflow items for subject companies.
-In 2026, a company subject to IS must pay four quarterly installments, each calculated on the basis of the reference tax for the previous financial year.
+In 2026, a company subject to IS must pay four quarterly installments, each calculated on the basis of the référence tax for the previous financial year.
 Failure to comply with the schedule or a calculation error exposes you to surcharges and late penalties.

 Instalments of IS are due by all companies liable to corporate tax whose turnover excluding tax for the previous financial year exceeds 2.3 million euros.
-Each installment represents 24% of the reference IS amount, divided into four equal payments.
+Each installment represents 24% of the référence IS amount, divided into four equal payments.
 The electronic payment schedule imposes specific deadlines, generally the 15th of the third, sixth, ninth and twelfth month of the current financial year.

-What is an IS deposit and how does it work?
+What is an IS deposit and how does it work?#

 An IS deposit is an advance payment of corporate tax.
 The mechanism is provided for by article 1668 of the General Tax Code (CGI).
 The idea is simple: the State does not want to wait for the end of the financial year and the submission of the tax return to collect part of the tax.
 Advance payments allow tax revenue to be smoothed throughout the year.

-The calculation is based on a reference: the corporate tax due for the financial year preceding the current one.
-This reference tax serves as the basis for calculating each installment.
-The rate applied is 24% of this reference tax, divided into four equal payments.
+The calculation is based on a référence: the corporate tax due for the financial year preceding the current one.
+This référence tax serves as the basis for calculating each installment.
+The rate applied is 24% of this référence tax, divided into four equal payments.

-To complete, see Taxation and declarations: VAT, IS, advance payments, Tax package submission deadline 2026 and Taxation and company taxes.
+To complete, see Taxation and déclarations: VAT, IS, advance payments, Tax package submission deadline 2026 and Taxation and company taxes.

-Who is liable for IS installments in 2026?
+Who is liable for IS installments in 2026?#

 All companies subject to IS are not required to pay advance payments.
 The trigger threshold is set by article 1668 of the CGI.

-The turnover threshold
+The turnover threshold#

 The obligation to pay advances applies to companies whose turnover excluding tax for the previous financial year exceeds 2.3 million euros.
 This threshold is assessed at the level of each company, not at the group level.
 A subsidiary whose turnover remains below this threshold is not liable for advance payments, even if the parent company pays them.

-Newly created companies
+Newly created companies#

 Companies created during the current financial year are not subject to the obligation to make advance payments for their first financial year.
-In fact, they do not have any previous reference exercise.
+In fact, they do not have any previous référence exercise.
 This exemption ceases from the second financial year, if the turnover threshold is reached.

-Corporate groups
+Corporate groups#

 Each company in the group is assessed individually with regard to the threshold of 2.3 million euros.
 There is no CA consolidation mechanism to determine the down payment obligation.
 A holding company whose only income comes from dividends from its subsidiaries does not necessarily reach the threshold, because dividends do not constitute turnover in the tax sense of the term.

-Schedule of IS installments in 2026
+Schedule of IS installments in 2026#

 The schedule of installments is set by article 1668 of the CGI and the administrative doctrine of the DGFiP.
 For the financial years ending December 31, the four deadlines are as follows:

-First installment: March 15, 2026
+First installment: March 15, 2026#

 The first payment occurs during the third month of the financial year.
 For a financial year aligned with the calendar year, the deadline falls on March 15, 2026.
 This first payment is often the most difficult to anticipate, because it occurs before the company even has a clear vision of its results during the year.

-Second installment: June 15, 2026
+Second installment: June 15, 2026#

 The second payment is due June 15, 2026.
 On this date, the company generally has the results for the closed financial year and can begin to adjust its forecasts for the current year.

-Third installment: September 15, 2026
+Third installment: September 15, 2026#

 The third installment is due on September 15, 2026.
 It is often at this deadline that companies notice a gap between the deposits paid and the actual expected result.

-Fourth installment: December 15, 2026
+Fourth installment: December 15, 2026#

 The final installment is due December 15, 2026.
 It closes the advance payment cycle.
 The balance of IS will be paid when the tax package is submitted, generally in May 2027 for financial years ending December 31.

-Exercises not aligned with the calendar year
+Exercises not aligned with the calendar year#

 For companies whose financial year does not coincide with the calendar year, the due dates are shifted accordingly.
 Installments are due on the 15th of the third, sixth, ninth and twelfth month of each financial year.
 It is essential to recalculate these dates as soon as a change in closing date occurs.

-How to calculate the amount of each deposit?
+How to calculate the amount of each deposit?#

 The calculation of advance payments is based on a precise mechanism defined by article 1668 of the CGI.

-The basic formula
+The basic formula#

 The total amount of advance payments is equal to 24% of the corporate tax due for the previous financial year.
 This total is then divided into four equal payments.